* * * As of spring 2023, Eurisko is no longer running. This site exists for historical purposes only. Further reading here. * * *

 Where does the name "Eurisko" come from?

-"Eurisko" is Greek for "I discover", and is the namesake of an AI system from the 1980s that won a particular game competition twice in a row, even when the rules were changed in attempt to handicap it (read more here).
-We're all about discovering and applying knowledge.
+"Eurisko" is Greek for "I discover", and is the namesake of an AI system from the 1980s that won a particular game competition twice in a row, even when the rules were changed in an attempt to handicap it.